DataAnalyticsinStudentHands/SyntheticDataSet/Shiny Apps/Adelle App/README.md

 ## By Adelle Flores

 This app will look at the effect of lack of health insurance on preventive care.
+It is still on progress.